Please note that I use affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 Contrary to popular belief, Super Bowl Sunday is not a good day to go to Disneyland!
 In fact, the park crowds are usually very heavy with people who thought the same thing and skipped watching the game.

 Other than possible rain showers, March is a pretty good month to visit.
 However, keep in mind that many schools celebrate their Spring Break starting in March.
-Also especially later in the month, the park crowds may increase.
+From mid to late March, the park crowds will increase.

 READ MORE: Even with the rain, you can still have a great Disneyland vacation!
 Check out my 10 Tips for Surviving a Disneyland Rainy Day.